khizraghaffarkk/khizraghaffarkk/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile! 💻

-Passionate about programming, test automation, and cloud technologies, I'm on the lookout for exciting opportunities in the Software Development domain.
-With a background in MSc Information Processing Science with a specialization in Software Engineering from the University of Oulu, Finland, and hands-on experience as a MERN Stack Developer Trainee and Software Tester, I bring a wealth of knowledge and enthusiasm to any project.
+👋 Hello!
+I'm Khizra Ghaffar, passionate about programming, test automation, and cloud technologies, I am actively seeking exciting opportunities in the software development domain. 🎓 Currently pursuing my Masters in Information Processing Science with a specialization in Software Engineering at the University of Oulu, Finland.
+With hands-on experience as a MERN Stack Developer and Software Tester, I bring a wealth of knowledge and enthusiasm to any project.
+Committed to staying up-to-date with the latest industry trends and technologies, I strive to deliver cutting-edge solutions that exceed expectations.
+Let's innovate and create together! 💡

 ## Skills & Expertise 💼